-Length of working life means the duration of time, in months or years, as available from the earnings-related pension records.
-That means that working life only includes employment or self-employment insured for earnings-related pensions.
-In this review, a person is considered to have been at work during a specific month, according to register information, if they have been employed or self-employed and insured for earnings-related pensions during said month.
+Length of working life means the duration of time, in months or years, as available from the earnings-related pension registers.
+This means that working life includes only employment or self-employment insured for earnings-related pensions.
+In this review, a person is considered to have been at work during a specific month if, according to register information, they have been employed or self-employed and insured for earnings-related pensions during said month.

-A person's working life begins no earlier than from the beginning of the month following their 17th birthday: this is the age at which pension begins to accrue.
+A person's working life begins no earlier than from the beginning of the month following their 17th birthday since this is currently the age at which pension begins to accrue.
 Until the end of 2016, pension began to accrue at age 18.
-Since the review ends with retirement, working life does not comprise work carried out alongside receiving a pension, if the pension in question is not part-time pension or partial old-age pension.
+Since the review ends with retirement, working life does not comprise work carried out alongside receiving a pension, unless the pension in question is a part-time pension or a partial old-age pension.
 The information is based on the statistical registers of the Finnish Centre for Pensions.

-Since the pension reform in 2017, the working life length of new retirees on an earnings-related pension seems to have taken an upward turn.
-In 2021, it was 32.5 years on average.
+Since the pension reform in 2017, the length of the working life of new retirees on an earnings-related pension seems to have taken an upward turn.
+In 2022, it was 33.1 years on average.
 The median working life was around five years higher.

-The working life length of new retirees on an old-age pension has risen clearly since the 2017 pension reform.
-In 2021, however, both their average and median working life declined by 0.2 years compared to 2020.
-In 2021, the average working life of new retirees on an old-age pension was 35.6 years and the median working life 39.3 years.
-In other words, half of all new retirees on an old-age pension worked for at least 39.3 years before retiring.
+The length of the working life of new retirees on an old-age pension has risen clearly since the 2017 pension reform.
+There was a small notch in 2021, but the trend took an upward turn again in 2022 as both the average and median working life increased by 0.5 years compared to 2021.
+In 2022, the average working life of new retirees on an old-age pension was nearly 36 years and the median working life 39.5 years.

-Table 1.4 The length of working lives of retirees in 2021, years
+Table 1.4 The length of working lives of retirees in 2022, years

 Average value Median

-All new retirees in 2021
+All new retirees in 2022

-Both genders 32.5 37.3
+Both genders 33.1 37.8

-Males 33.1 38.0
+Males 33.8 38.6

-Females 32.0 36.6
+Females 32.4 37.0

-New retirees on an old-age pension in 2021
+New retirees on an old-age pension in 2022

-Both genders 35.6 39.3
+Both genders 35.8 39.5

-Males 36.1 39.8
+Males 36.4 40.1

-Females 35.1 38.8
+Females 35.3 38.8

 The working life of male new retirees on an old-age pension was, on average, one year longer than that of female new retirees.
-The gender gap was of similar size also among all new retirees.
+When including the new disability pension retirees, the gap grew to 1.4 years in favour of male retirees.